AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 #### Sensei Kenzo's Letter to the Students

-"A sensei should not pick a favourite student, so I shan't, but I do hope that it is you, Tatsuhiro Haruto, who finds message.
+A sensei should not pick a favourite student, so I shan't, but I do hope that it is you, Tatsuhiro Haruto, who finds message.
 I know I have been less than forthcoming about why I am being sent away, and what purpose Daimyō Wakasa has for me, and to tell the truth the details are being kept a mystery even to me.
 To tell more of the truth, I have kept this secret in order to be sure none of you follow me; I wish for you not to share my past, or to share my potential fate.
 I am being sent by the Daimyō to Nezumijima, back to some of my old haunts, to seek out some targets that are considered threats both to the clan and to the nation.
 I have been told that this is simply an investigation, relying on my access to former contacts, but I doubt I would be requested if it were not also for my other talents.
 As for why I have agreed to this, the Daimyō somehow knows of my past, more than any of you, and is able to hold that against me; for your safety I had no choice.

 Whichever of you are reading this, the Dojo is yours for whatever you would need of it.
 I hope you can find a way to keep it as it was, to continue to train everyone under its roof, but I know that would be a greater challenge than I have ever faced.
 There will likely come a time where you will have to leave, to seek out a life elsewhere.
 For this I do not blame you, but I wish to know that all of you are safe, and you do not try to follow my path.
 Know that you are strong, that you are smart, and that you know what is just.
 Try to find, in your small corner of the world, the good you can do.
 And stay alive, for me.

 I left here my first jitte, as it felt the right time to part with it.
 It kept me safe for many years, may it keep you safe too.

-Haruto Kenzo."
+Haruto Kenzo.

 \column